 - attend a meeting with us and provide us with information

-- take part in our events
+- take part in our events or activities

 - contact us in any way including online, email, phone, SMS, social media or post

 We collect information:

 - From you when you give it to us directly: You may provide your details when you ask us for information or make a donation, volunteer, attend our events or contact us for any other reason.

 How we use your information

 We will use your personal information in a number of ways which reflect the legal basis applying to processing of your data.
 These may include:

 - providing you with the information or services you have asked for

 - processing donations you make, including processing for Gift Aid purposes